 Toronto’s Transportation Services Division is running a three-year Automated Vehicles Work Plan.
 Its Smart Traffic Signals program aims to better manage signals to respond to real-time traffic patterns.
 Engagement in blockchain, the Internet of Things, artificial intelligence and drones is also planned.

-What advancements in connected infastructure technology have you seen in your area?
-Let me know at email@example.com.
+What advancements in connected infrastructure technology have you seen in your area?
+Let me know at firstname.lastname@example.org.